Grice, Mrs Sue

 - Links we have to other agencies

-As previously mentioned contact with Doubletrees school, support from the area SENCO and in the past, portage in my setting.
+As previously mentioned contact with Doubletrees school, support from the area SENCO, ongoing Speech and Language therapist for a pre-school child (SALT) and in the past, portage in my setting.
 Any additional links can be individually accessed once the need is identified.

 - How we support children transferring to school